KohGeek/Bookstore-Inventory/README.md

 [csv](https://github.com/p-ranav/csv) and [tabulate](https://github.com/p-ranav/tabulate) by p-ranav is licensed under the MIT License.

 All of the included codes, files and documentation (except those published by UTAR) are licensed under the GNU GPL v3 License.

+## Future Plans

+As the assignment itself has came to a fateful end, perhaps a bit dramatic even for those involved, the repo has been made public for all to use and learn.
+Future plans of this project will be listed below, but knowing us it may very well be a pipe dream.

+- [ ] Developing a fully GUI version
+- [ ] Polishing and complete rid of validation bugs (we know it's there, but 3 hours of QA can't do much)
+- [ ] Update the ext. libs to the latest version